muratk3n/thirdwave/en/tweets/2020/week23b.md

 ---

-If u paid attn to the man instead of shouting him down u'd me in much pos today wouldnt you? \#cap
+If u paid attn to the man instead of shouting him down u'd be in much pos today wouldnt you? \#cap

 *2020-05-31 11:48:9*